 Negative: Certain scenes can sometimes be a drab.

-The Final Verdict: B as in birdy. (golf term)
+The Final Verdict: B, FOR BIRDY! (golf term)

-I thought the original was decent despite a couple of gripes, this went to become an influential film for future filmmakers like Steven Sommers who went on to remake The Mummy with Brendan Fraser.
+In my point of view, or in Star Wars lore, “From a certain point of view.”
+I thought the original was decent despite a couple of gripes, this went on to become an influential film for future filmmakers like Steven Sommers who went on to remake The Mummy with Brendan Fraser.
+I was gonna give it a B- but it definitely deserves a B, because Boris Karloff’s performance as the title character was the saving grace.